jinghuazhao/EWAS-fusion/files/README.md

 ---------|------------
 CpG.sh   | to generate CpG.txt from map.csv indicating CpG ID, chromosome, position
-1KG.sh   | to generate binary pedigree data from 1KG-imputed data covar.do | to set up covariates
+1KG.sh   | to generate binary pedigree data from 1KG-imputed data covar.do | to set up FUSION.covar
+simple.R | to set up FUSION.pheno

 CpG.sh also generates the following files,